FFmpeg/FFV1/ffv1.md

 ##### Run Length Coding

-The run value is encoded in 2 parts, the prefix part stores the more significant part of the run as well as adjusting the `run_index` that determines the number of bits in the less significant part of the run.
-The 2nd part of the value stores the less significant part of the run as it is.
+The run value is encoded in two parts.
+The prefix part stores the more significant part of the run as well as adjusting the `run_index` that determines the number of bits in the less significant part of the run.
+The second part of the value stores the less significant part of the run as it is.
 The run_index is reset for each `Plane` and slice to 0.

 ```c
 pseudo-code                                                   | type